 During 1962 Mattel changed Ken’s original outfit and box design slightly.
-He now came with red sandals and trunks or plain red shorts, an unlabelled beach top, wire stand, and booklet.
+He now came with red sandals, plain red trunks or shorts, an unlabelled beach top, wire stand, and booklet.
 The towel was no longer included.
 These versions were only available in blonde and brunette.

 This version of flocked hair Ken is my personal favourite, with the cute trunks and more casual jacket (the later jackets are quite stiff).

 KEN #750 (‘thick-brow’ brunette wearing plain red shorts)

 I bought this mint condition boxed Ken from the original owner, so know that he definitely came with these shorts rather than trunks.
 His box is printed with the code number 48-3980, which means he would have been sold by Montgomery Ward (see more details further below).